blinks/ozymandias/README.markdown

 > Nothing beside remains.
 > — Percy Bysshe Shelley, Ozymandias

-Ozymandias is a card game for two to four players.
+Ozymandias is a card game for two to four players, gods overseeing the rise and fall of galactic empires.
+Each uses their hand of cards to ensure that the right empires are rising, and balances the short-term gain of war with the long-term gain of cultivating growth.

+Players don't control specific factions, they only hold some influence over that faction based on the cards in their hand.
+Each faction can swing from one player to another to another over the course of the game.
+In fact, you likely won't know exactly who's winning the war of influence until the end, when cards are revealed.

 (See PLAYTESTING.md for print-and-play information.)
 (Art credits and links [on the wiki](https://github.com/blinks/ozymandias/wiki).)